 If growing and a protective hedge less pruning may be required.
 While good airflow is still recommended for healthy plants density may be more desirable.
 In this case leaving trees alone or just cutting into a shaped hedge may be the best option.

-Pollinator and Wildlife with Bitter orange or Flying Dragon (Poncirus trifoliata).
+Pollinator and Wildlife with Bitter Orange (Poncirus trifoliata).

 The flowers of this tree are very popular with bees, butterflies and other pollinators.
 Since it blooms early in the year it is a great early source of nectar.
 It is also the larval host plant for the Giant Swallowtail butterfly, so if you see caterpillars on your plant, don't throw them off!
 Although you may need to protect very young trees so they don't get eaten to death before they are large enough to support these beautiful insects.